Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

 - Notice how KsmLocation is equal to **Parent**.
-Everytime we receive a token with the parent multilocation, we mint in Balances.
+Every time we receive a token with the parent multilocation, we mint in Balances.
 - Teleports are not being tracked in any account in Statemine, only in the relay chain.

 **Fungibles Asset Transactor**